dianasoares/sharepoint4py/README.rst

 I have not had access to a SharePoint server for a while now and I do not feel that I can support this library in any reasonable fashion.
 I will still accept pull requests and respond to issues as much as I can, but please be aware that I am no longer capapable of testing most of these changes.

-SharePlum
+SharePy
 ==========

-SharePlum is an easier way to work with SharePoint services.
+SharePy is an easier way to work with SharePoint services.
 It handles all of the messy parts of dealing with SharePoint and allows you to write clean and Pythonic code.